Cookies on BBB.org

 Selecting a health insurance plan can be challenging and complex.
 Be on the lookout for common red flags.

 • Be wary of anyone who contacts you out of the blue.
-Healthcare.gov and Medicare provide legitimate help determining which plan is right for you.
+Healthcare.gov and Medicare provide legitimate help for determining which plan is right for you.
 These people — sometimes called Navigators or Assisters — cannot charge for their support.
 If someone asks you for payment, it's a scam.
-You will also need to contact them.
+You will also need to contact them on your own.
 They will not call you first.

 • Be wary of free gifts and "health screenings."
 Keep a healthy level of skepticism any time a broker offers you free gifts or other special deals.
 Never sign up with a broker who offers you an expensive sign-up gift in exchange for providing your Medicare ID number or additional personally identifiable information.
 Other times, brokers offer free "health screenings" to weed out people who are less healthy.
 This technique is called "cherry picking" and is against Medicare rules.